SAFETAG/SAFETAG/content/methods/advanced_threat.md

   * Ability to do initial malware research safely

-  * Ability to image a machine and practice good digital forensics and evidence capture processes (see the Evidence Capture exercise)
+  * Ability to image a machine and practice good digital forensics and evidence capture processes (see the [Evidence Capture Activity](https://guide.safetag.org/activities/evidence_capture))

   * Contacts with malware analysis experts for more in depth investigation
 ---